alegrigoriev/py-vss/README.md

 The file contains enum `VssRevisionAction` which describes codes for revision actions, and the base class `vss_revision_record` which describes the generic structure for a revision record.

+class `vss_revision_record_factory`
+- implements a record factory, which creates one of revision record classes based on the `action` field in the record.

 ### class `vss_revision_record`

 The class defines fields for the base revision record (log entry), and the `read` function to read it from the record reader.

+The following classes are derived from `vss_revision_record`:

+class `vss_label_revision_record`
+- encapsulates a record for label action.

+class `vss_common_revision_record`
+- encapsulates a record for several actions.
+The record contains additional logical and physical name of an item it refers to.

+class `vss_destroy_revision_record`
+- encapsulates a record for project or file destroy action.

+class `vss_rename_revision_record`
+- encapsulates a record for project or file rename action.

+class `vss_move_revision_record`
+- encapsulates a record for project or file destroy action.

+class `vss_share_revision_record`
+- encapsulates a record for a file share, pin and unpin action.

+class `vss_branch_revision_record`
+- encapsulates a record for file branch action.

+class `vss_checkin_revision_record`
+- encapsulates a record for file check-in action.

+class `vss_archive_restore_revision_record`
+- encapsulates a record for project or file archive or restore action.